mems/calepin/Development/HTML/HTML.md

 	<input id="in">
 	<output for="in"></output>

+> represents the result of a calculation or user action.
+It can have a label
+> paired with role="status", `<output>` can be “particularly useful as HTML’s native solution for ARIA’s live regions.”

 - [HTML/Elements/output - W3C Wiki](https://www.w3.org/wiki/HTML/Elements/output)
 - [The output element | HTML5 Doctor](http://html5doctor.com/the-output-element/)
+- [output: HTML's native live region element | scottohara.me](https://www.scottohara.me/blog/2019/07/10/the-output-element.html) - `output` as a live region (with `role="status"`) for message/notification/alert (one `output` for all pop-up messaging).
+See [(1) Scott O'Bother... on Twitter: "Building off from thoughts of burnt bread, a dive into HTML's output element... the live region you may not have known HTML already had: https://t.co/wH3WKf9eZb" / Twitter](https://mobile.twitter.com/scottohara/status/1148945898929577985)

 ### Tri state of checkbox